Dealing with people who put you down can be a painful and hurtful experience.

 Let the person know how you feel

 It’s so important not to sink to that person’s level by retaliating.
 You could tell the person that you find their comment offensive though.
 Not in an angry way.
 Just as a statement of fact.
 For example, “I'd prefer it if you didn't dismiss my ideas like that.”
 Just say it calmly and wait for their response.
 If possible, try to do this when you’re one on one with the person.
 They may not even realize they’re putting you down.

-Or if it’s at work and you feel the person is making remarks about your personal behavior, for example, “You’re too sensitive”, you could say, “I’d like to keep this conversation on a professional level, Thanks.” or “Let’s keep our discussion focused on the real issue at hand here.”
+Or if you've tried that in the past with this particular person and it hasn't worked, and the person is still making remarks about your personal behavior, for example, “You’re too sensitive”, you could say, “I’d like to keep this conversation on a professional level.
+Thanks.” or “Let’s keep our discussion focused on the real issue at hand here.”

-This way you’re letting them know that you don’t appreciate their comments yet you’re remaining very professional.
+This way you’re letting them know that you don’t appreciate their comments yet you’re not getting defensive about it.

 You Don’t Need Someone Else’s Approval

 There are times when people’s comments will seem like a put down because you’re really seeking their wholehearted approval.
 They could even say something like, “This is wonderful work you’ve done but could you fix the last paragraph to be stronger?”
 Then because you're desperate for their approval, you don’t hear the good part, you only hear what you perceive to be a criticism in that they don’t like one section.

-If you don’t take it as a put put down then you’ll be more open to taking the comment as an opportunity to improve yourself and your work.
+If you don’t take it as a put down then you’ll be more open to taking the comment as an opportunity to improve yourself and your work.

 Are They Confirming Your Story?